Skip to content

 Post-Effect

-Post-effect is a technique for adding visual effects to the final 2D image after 3D scene rendering is complete.
-RedGPU's post-processing system provides a dualized interface for convenience of configuration and efficiency of execution.
+Post-effect is a technique for adding visual effects to the final 2D image after the 3D scene rendering is complete.
+RedGPU's post-processing system provides a dualized interface for configuration convenience and execution efficiency.

 1. System Structure: Control and Execution

-Users control post-processing through two managers depending on their purpose, but actual operations are executed sequentially within a single pipeline supervised by PostEffectManager.
+Users control post-processing through two managers depending on their purpose, but the actual operations are executed sequentially within a single pipeline supervised by the PostEffectManager.

-• PostEffectManager (view.postEffectManager): Responsible for adding/deleting general effects and the overall execution of the pipeline.
+• PostEffectManager (view.postEffectManager): Responsible for adding or deleting general effects and the overall execution of the pipeline.

 2. Rendering Pipeline Flow

 All effects are processed in the following order.
-This order is fixed for graphics optimization and consistency of visual results.
+This sequence is fixed for graphics optimization and consistency of visual results.

-1. Tone Mapping: The first gateway for converting HDR data to display range.
+1. Tone Mapping: The first gateway for converting HDR data to the display range.

-2. General Effects: Effects added via addEffect() are executed sequentially like a chain.
+2. General Effects: Effects added via addEffect() are executed sequentially, linked like a chain.

 3. Screen Space Effects: High-performance built-in effects that utilize scene depth information, such as SSAO and SSR, are applied.